-The admission procedure requires apllicants to file a preliminary application by 15 March 2020 and a formal application (subject to admission at the preliminary stage) by 15 April 2020.
+The admission procedure requires applicants to file a preliminary application by 15 April 2020 and a formal application (subject to admission at the preliminary stage) by 15 June 2020.

 Interested candidates are invited to fill the online preliminary application form and enclose the following mandatory documents: